petestewart/bear-watcher/README.md

 This project is an assignment as part of my course at [Nashville Software School](http://nashvillesoftwareschool.com/) to learn how to use Javascript modules.

 ## Features
-* Allows user to input a bearn name and image to create a new bear
+* Allows user to input a bear name and image to create a new bear
 * Displays all info of currently tracked bears on cards

 ## Screenshot